 Now, many scientists and public health officials are providing accurate and understandable COVID-19 information to the lung cancer community.
 It’s time for us to pivot (a popular word in the past year) to other lung cancer priorities.

 This will be our last regular update.
 Going forward, we will provide future updates as warranted or when new advances/challenges dictate.
 We hope we’ve provided value.
 Thanks for reading!

 - IASLC’s Guide to COVID-19 and Lung Cancer

 - The National Cancer Institute has a special website for COVID-19 and emergency preparedness.
 Coronavirus: What People with Cancer Should Know

-- We are following updates provided by the World Health Organization (WHO) and the US Centers for Disease Control and Prevention (CDC), which can be found here:
+- We are following updates provided by the World Health Organization (WHO) and the US Centers for Disease Control and Prevention (CDC), check out these links.

 - Johns Hopkins Coronavirus Resource Center is one of the best places to get current updates.

 - Interactive map of US COVID-19 cases by state